Cindy Cunningham: 1995–2004

-Cindy settles into her new business venture, "Steam Team" and she falls in love with Ben Davies (Marcus Patric).
-Cindy and Ben's relationship struggles after she cheats on him with Dan Hunter (Andrew McNair) and Sam "O.B."
-O'Brien (Darren Jeffries).
-After beginning work at The Loft, Cindy leaves Holly asleep in the cloak room, where she finds and swallows an ecstasy tablet.
-After Holly is rushed to hospital, Cindy realises the social services will soon be involved.
-Cindy then decides to flee the country to avoid having Holly taken from her.
-On her dash to the airport, Cindy runs over Anna Green (Lisa Kay) with her car.
-Shocked, Cindy leaves Anna for dead and leaves for Spain.
+Cindy begins a new business venture, "Steam Team" and begins a relationship with Ben Davies (Marcus Patric).
+Cindy cheats on Ben with Dan Hunter (Andrew McNair) and Sam "O.B."
+O'Brien (Darren Jeffries) but they remain together.
+At work, Cindy leaves Holly asleep in the cloak room of The Loft, where she swallows an ecstasy tablet.
+Holly is rushed to hospital and Cindy realises the social services will become involved again.
+Cindy decides to flee the country to avoid Holly being taken into care.
+Cindy and Ben escape in a car but run over Anna Green (Lisa Kay) and flee the scene.
+Ben remains behind and Cindy and Holly escape to Spain.

-Cindy returns from Spain in May 2002 with Holly.
-She secretly needs money but keeps her agenda for returning secret, she then decides to scam Max and O.B. out of their money.
-During her minor return, Cindy becomes illicitly romantically involved with Scott Anderson (Daniel Hyde), who is cheating on his girlfriend Steph Dean (Carley Stenson).
-After two months, Cindy manages to clear Max and O.B.'s bank accounts and leaves for Spain once more.
-When she returns to Spain, Cindy begins working as a pole dancer in a nightclub, where she befriends fellow worker Savannah Madeiros (Nicola Stapleton).

-In October 2004, Cindy returns to Hollyoaks once again for her father Gordon's funeral.
-During this time, Cindy reveals she has a bar in Spain.
-After several arguments, Cindy gives Max and O.B. their money back, which helps them save their business.
+Cindy and Holly return in May 2002.
+In financial ruin, Cindy tries to scam Max and O.B. out of their money.
+Cindy becomes romantically involved with Scott Anderson (Daniel Hyde), who is cheating on his girlfriend Steph Dean (Carley Stenson).
+Cindy successfully steals Max and O.B.'s money and returns to Spain.
+In October 2004, Cindy returns for her father Gordon's funeral and reveals she owns a bar.
+Cindy gives Max and O.B. their money back, which helps them save their business.
 Cindy then vows never to return and departs for Spain.
-Back in her normal life, Cindy is deceived by Savannah, who uses Holly to smuggle drugs and scams her out of a large amount of money.
-Cindy dates a wealthy man named Phillip for his money.
-However, he begins to be violent towards her, so she leaves Spain, taking his money with her.